 The term jiedushi is derived from their symbol of office, an emblem or banner (jingjie 旌節).
 The word jiedu first appeared in 108 CE, when Liang Dong 梁懂 was appointed (special) military commissioner for all troops (zhujun jiedushi 諸軍節度使) of the western armies of the Later Han empire 後漢 (25-220 CE).
-In 263 the conquest of the empire of Shu 蜀漢 (221-263) by the armies of Wei 曹魏 (220-265) stood under commanders with special warrant (jiedu 節度), a title conferred by the regent Sima Zhao 司馬昭.
-The founder of the Tang dynasty, Li Shimin 李世民 (Emperor Taizong 唐太宗), also bore the title of jiedu in the sense of being a supervisor of the troops of the circuit of Shaandong 陜東.
-In all these cases, jiedu was just a temporary function, like area commander with special warrant (shi chijie dudu 使持節都督), and not an office yet.
+In 263, the conquest of the empire of Shu 蜀漢 (221-263) by the armies of Wei 曹魏 (220-265) stood under commanders with special warrant (jiedu 節度), a title conferred to them by the regent Sima Zhao 司馬昭 (211-265).

 The basic unit of the military administration of the Tang empire were garrisons (zhenshu 鎮戍).
 For large campaigns, the central government had therefore to dispatch a general-in-chief (dajiang 大將) who administered the assembling of the army by mobilizing the garrisons and recruiting additional troops.
-These "recruitment generals" were called *commanders-in-chief of the headquarters (xingjun zongguan 行軍總管), in case of larger campaigns *marshals of the headquarters (xingjun yuanshuai 行軍元帥) or *head of the commanders-in-chief of the headquarters (xingjun da zongguan tongling zhu zongguan 行軍大總管統領諸總管, also called jinglüe dashi 經略大使, see jinglüeshi 經略使).
-In critical regions, the early Tang central government garrisoned "ready troops" (zhengxing jundui 征行軍隊) that were each year moved to another garrison in a rotation system.
+These "recruitment generals" were called *commanders-in-chief of the headquarters (xingjun zongguan 行軍總管), in case of larger campaigns *marshals of the headquarters (xingjun yuanshuai 行軍元帥) or *heads of the commanders-in-chief of the headquarters (xingjun da zongguan tongling zhu zongguan 行軍大總管統領諸總管, also called jinglüe dashi 經略大使, see jinglüeshi 經略使).
+In sensitive regions, the early Tang central government garrisoned "ready troops" (zhengxing jundui 征行軍隊) that were each year moved to another garrison in a rotation system.

-The bureau of military commissioners was staffed with vice commissioners (fushi 副使), agents (zhishi 支使), adjutants (xingjun sima 行軍司馬), administrative assistents (panguan 判官) and judges (tuiguan 推官).
+The bureaus of military commissioners was staffed with vice commissioners (fushi 副使), agents (zhishi 支使), adjutants (xingjun sima 行軍司馬), administrative assistents (panguan 判官) and judges (tuiguan 推官).
 The staff of the garrisons (jiangxiao 將校) was controlled by officers (yaya 押衙), military inspectors for discipline (yuhou 虞候) and commanders (bingmashi 兵馬使).

-In the second half of the Tang period military commissioners had in many cases full control over their jurisdiction, and were more or less independent from the central government.
+In the second half of the Tang period, military commissioners had in many cases full control over their jurisdiction, and were more or less independent from the central government.
 Circuits were even renamed and called by their military designation, e.g. the circuit of Zelu 澤潞 (modern Changzhi 長治, Shanxi) was called Zhaoyi jun 昭義軍 "military prefecture of Zhaoyi".
-The military character of the local administration during the late Tang period can be seen in the designation fanzhen 藩鎮 which replaced the words lu "circuit" or even zhou 州 "prefecture".
+The military character of the local administration during the late Tang period can be seen in the designation fanzhen 藩鎮 "defence command" which replaced the words lu "circuit" or even zhou 州 "prefecture".

-Following the needs of the time, some military commissioners joined in an alliance against others or against the central government.
+Following the needs of the time, some military commissioners joined alliances against others or against the central government.
 Some even dared to assume the title of emperor, the most daring of them also introduced new reign mottos.
 The result of this tendency was the disintegration of the Tang empire and the rise of a dozen or so independent states.
 Even within the territories of these states, known as the Five Dynasties 五代 (907-960) and the Ten States 十國 (902-979), military commissioners resisted territorial unification and overthrew the one or other regime.
 Military commissions even became inheritable positions, and produced their own "dynasties" of commissioners.